How to choose the right grab rails for your home

 If assistance is needed around the toilet, and a frame is a little too bulky, there are options that you may find more suitable.
 A drop down rail provides support when approaching or leaving the toilet, and folds away neatly when not in use.
 These often have styles with support legs for extra strength.

 If it’s grab rails for around the home you’re needing, there are many different options including contemporary styles, it all depends on what will be best suitable for you.
 If a curved rail is needed for the bannister at the end of the stairs, the newel post grab rail is a perfect choice.
 Fitted on both corners, it curves around the bannister to help the user navigate different heights while holding on for support.
 Other angular rails include the D-shape rail which provides double support close to steps or next to the toilet.
 A ringwood wall to floor rail is made with a larger diameter, made from tough steel tubing making an ideal aid for seating and standing.
 A smaller, plastic angled option could be the Ashby grab bar as it offers extra grip for those who struggle to take full strain through the hands.

 If a more simple option is needed, a wooden rail or stainless steel rail with concealed fixings are great options for the kitchen or hallways.
-A bright coloured grab rail are also great options for anyone with low vision or dementia.
+A bright coloured grab rail is also a great option for anyone with low vision or dementia.
 The president grab bar comes in blue or red and can offer contrast between wall and bar more than standard rails.
-There are even angled coloured grab bars with ribbed handles to enhance grip.

 Grab rails for outdoors